Executive Creative Director

 Beyond advertising, Rafi is a proud father of two, and tries to get out to play soccer and run whenever his life, or his wife, lets him.

-Michael Reardon is a born and raised New Yorker, though you’d never know it based on his distaste for halal food and fondness of crosswalk etiquette.
+Michael Reardon is a born and raised New Yorker, though you’d never know it based on his distaste for sushi and fondness of crosswalk etiquette.

 He began his career with the New York Yankees organization.
 After his home run power faded, he hung up his cleats and worked as a Production Assistant in the scoreboard department.
 Because his name didn’t rhyme with “Shmineshmenner,” he turned to the unmistakable appeal of advertising.